This tutorial shows different ways to add leading zeros in Excel: how to keep zeros as you type, show leading zeros in cells, remove or hide zeros.

 If you use Excel not only to calculate numbers, but also maintain records such as zip codes, security numbers or employee ids, you may need to keep leading zeros in cells.
 However if you try typing a zip code like "00123" in a cell, Excel will immediately truncate it to "123".

 The point is that Microsoft Excel treats postal codes, phone numbers and other similar entries as numbers, applies the General or Number format to them, and automatically removes preceding zeroes.
 Luckily, Excel also provides the means to keep leading zeros in cells, and further on in this tutorial you will find a handful of ways to do it.

 For starters, let's see how you can put 0 in front of a number in Excel, for example type 01 in a cell.
 For this, simply change the cell format to Text:

 As soon as you type a zero(s) before number, Excel will display a small green triangle in the top-left corner of the cell indicating that something is wrong with the cell contents.
-To remove that triangle, select the cell(s), click the warning sign, and then click Ignore Error.
+To remove that error indicator, select the cell(s), click the warning sign, and then click Ignore Error.

 The following screenshot shows the result:

 Another way to keep leading zeros in Excel is to prefix a number with an apostrophe (').
 For example, instead of typing 01, type '01.
 In this case, you don't need to change the cell's format.

 Bottom line: This simple technique has a significant limitation - the resulting value is a text string, not number, and consequently it cannot be used in calculations and numeric formulas.
 If that is not what you want, then change only the visual representation of the value by applying a custom number format as demonstrated in the next example.

 To display leading zeroes, apply a custom number format by performing these steps: